computational-expression/activity02/README.md

 - Combining conditions with boolean operators (`and`, `or`)
 - Working with user input and string comparisons
 - Creating interactive programs that respond to multiple conditions
-- Writing a complete Python program with conditional logic

 ## Setup